fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 For redundancy, the instance itself observes its own lifetime.
 If it sees that it has expired, it and issues a termination command directly to AWS to terminate itself.

 These mechanisms cleans up expired resources.
 They ensure the infrastructure remains healthy, efficient, and cost-effective by automatically cleaning up unused or problematic instances.

+## Technical Deep Dives

+With this in mind, we are in a good place to look at each components of the controlplane in more detail.
+This following section is by no means a exhaustive account of every mechanism but rather goes in to detail the challenges and solutions used - follow the links below:

+- [Provision](./provision.md): In here, we will explore exactly how the controlplane decides whether to reuse an existing instance or create new EC2 resources, including selection logic, resource matching, and AWS API interactions.
+- [Release](./release.md): Understand precisely how the controlplane safely returns instances to the resource pool, including the details of runner deregistration, state cleanup, and readiness verification.
+- [Refresh](./refresh.md): Dive into initialization and maintenance and how periodic checks ensure instance health and proper expiration, detailing threshold enforcement, instance termination logic, and health monitoring mechanisms.

+To see other components that supplement the controlplane, see below:

+- [Resource Pool](../todo.md): Covers how SQS backs the resource pool and how the messages within it are structured.
+- [Instances](../todo.md): Covers how the instances know when to safely register and deregister from Github and other responsibilities like the heartbeat probe and facilitating safe self-termination.